Here is a look at the life of actress Debbie Reynolds.

 Mother: Maxene Reynolds

-Warner Bros. talent executive William Orr is responsible for changing her first name from Frannie to Debbie.
+Warner Bros. talent executive William Orr was responsible for changing her first name from Frannie to Debbie.

-a group of entertainment professionals who support mental healthcare issues.
-She serves as president emeritus.
+She was active with the Thalians, a group of entertainment professionals who support mental healthcare issues.
+She served as president emeritus.

-She is a proud former Girl Scout and has always supported scouting.
+She was former Girl Scout and supported scouting.

 1948 - At the age of 16, she is crowned Miss Burbank, California.
-Talent scouts are in the audience and this exposure leads to her signing a film contract with Warner Bros.
-Her first movie role is uncredited, in "June Bride."
+Talent scouts are in the audience, and this exposure leads to a film contract with Warner Bros.
+Her first movie role is uncredited, in “June Bride.”

-1965 - Is nominated for a Academy Award for Best Actress for the 1964 film "The Unsinkable Molly Brown."
+April 5, 1965 - Is nominated for a Academy Award for Best Actress for the 1964 film, “The Unsinkable Molly Brown.”

 1969-1970 - “The Debbie Reynolds Show” airs on NBC.